bitjson/couple-api/README.md

 An unofficial Node client and command-line interface for the [Couple App](https://couple.me/) API.

-An excellent [web client](https://app.couple.me/) is available for Couple, but it seems to be using a somewhat outdated version of Couple's internal API (&ldquo;Juliet&rdquo; Version: `1.40`).
-For stability and access to the latest features, this library is built around the API methods used by the Couple iOS app (&ldquo;Juliet&rdquo; Version: `1.70`).
+An excellent [web client](https://app.couple.me/) is available for Couple, but it seems to be using a somewhat outdated version of Couple's internal API ("Juliet" Version: `1.40`).
+For stability and access to the latest features, this library is built around the API methods used by the Couple iOS app ("Juliet" Version: `1.70`).

 **WIP**